octo-technology/OpenTezos/docs/dapp/taquito.md

 $ yarn add @taquito/signer
 ```

-We will use the `InMemorySigner`, which loads a private key in memory and uses it to sign transactions.
+We will use the `InMemorySigner`: it loads a private key in memory and uses it to sign transactions.

 > Storing private keys in memory is suitable for development workflows but risky for production use-cases!
-Use the InMemorySigner appropriately given your risk profile
+Use the `InMemorySigner` appropriately given your risk profile

 You can find a complete reference [here](https://tezostaquito.io/docs/inmemory_signer), and find more _signers_ [here](https://tezostaquito.io/docs/tezbridge_signer) and [here](https://tezostaquito.io/docs/ledger_signer).

+First, we need to set the signer of our TezosToolkit with `setSignerProvider`.
+The signer will load a private key from our faucet with the `fromFundraiser` method.

 ``` typescript
 // src/app.ts